ShiraKahalany/FullStack-P2/README.md

 3. If the cards match, they stay flipped.
 If not, they flip back over.
 4. Continue until all pairs are matched.
 5. Try to match all pairs in the least number of moves.
+6. Choose from three levels of difficulty to challenge your memory.

 ## Installation